 Witness accounts, statements from the defendant, and mistakes by law enforcement in their execution of legal duty may be utilized to challenge a Resisting Arrest charge.

-Call the Morris Law Firm, P.A. at (727) 388-4736 to discuss your case directly with an attorney, or fill out our Online Form to be contacted for a Free Initial Consultation.
-The Morris Law Firm, P.A. can help and has specific knowledge and experience in defending Juvenile offenders throughout Pinellas County and the entire Tampa Bay, FL Area (St. Petersburg, Clearwater, Tampa, Hillsborough, Pasco, Bradenton, Manatee, and Sarasota).
+Call the Morris Law Firm at (727) 388-4736 to discuss your case directly with an Pinellas County resisting arrest attorney, or fill out our Online Form to be contacted for a Free Initial Consultation.
+The Morris Law Firm, P.A. can help and has specific knowledge and experience in defending both adult and juvenile offenders throughout the greater Pinellas County area including Oldsmar, Dunedin, Largo, Tarpon Springs, St. Pete, and Pinellas Park.